DC Current measure with Arduino

 If you short the contacts 3 – 4 of connector J1, the software program will forcibly go into the “Offset” level (sub) routine.
 The rest of the connectors are clear.

 The built-in ADC is sensitive to supply voltage variation.
-If the supply voltage varies due to load, the ADC will also vary accordingly.
+If the supply voltage varies due to load, the ADC will also vary accordingly (bias offset).
 With a voltage variation due to load 4.95 V – 5.05 V, which is 100mV, the ADC output also fluctuates in the same order.
-If you try to measure a very small voltage of 625 mV then a deviation of 100 mV is about 16% !!!!
+If you try to measure a very small voltage of 625 mV a deviation of 100 mV is about 16% !!!!
 That is far too much for an accurate measurement.
-The only solution is either to connect an extremely stable power supply or split up the power supply in one for the NANO and one for the load so I have done.
+The only solution is either to connect an extremely stable power supply or split up the power supply in one for the NANO and one for the load, so I have done.

 Relay and control